 - RCA is based on SPC information and is sometimes included in the product name or dose form.
-In some cases, the information can be found in different sections of the SPC, e.g. pharmacokinetics. - When no information about prolonged/modified/delayed release is found in the label, the 'Conventional' term is assigned. - The RCA 'Modified' should be used for pulsatile-release products but is sometimes used in SPCs for products that should have RCA as 'Prolonged' or 'Delayed'. - Only one RCA is assigned per PhPID. - RCA selection and assignment is supported by EDQM Standard Terms guidance, both the ISI definitions and the connected ISI(s), when a product's dose form matches an EDQM PDF (process 'AS IS' is semi-automated: first mapping is performed manually and then incorporated into the Global PhPID knowledge base). - The RCA is assigned using a dedicated suite of business rules (RCA cannot be mapped to EDQM Standard Terms without applying dedicated harmonisation business rules\) when: - Dose forms can be expressed differently within different jurisdictions (either the naming or the definitions can differ), sometimes in a way that makes it difficult to assign RCA with consistency.
+In some cases, the information can be found in different sections of the SPC, e.g. pharmacokinetics. - When no information about prolonged/modified/delayed release is found in the label, the 'Conventional' term is assigned. - The RCA 'Modified' should be used for pulsatile-release products but is sometimes used in SPCs for products that should have RCA as 'Prolonged' or 'Delayed'. - Only one RCA is assigned. - RCA selection and assignment is supported by EDQM Standard Terms guidance, both the RCA definitions and the connected RCA(s), when a product's dose form matches an EDQM PDF (process 'AS IS' is semi-automated: first mapping is performed manually and then incorporated into the Global PhPID knowledge base). - When no information about prolonged/modified/delayed release is found in the label, the 'Conventional' term is assigned.